ktaylor63/southeast/site/content/faq/red-wolf-recovery-program-review.md

 ## Why did the Service convene a new red wolf recovery team?

 The Service took steps to involve state partners and key stakeholders in the review of the Red Wolf Recovery Program.
 A multi-faceted recovery team was reconvened in October 2015 to address current and future needs to restore red wolves in the wild.
-The team—comprised of representatives from federal and state agencies, university scientists, species experts, representatives from non-governmental organizations, county officials, and private landowners—reviewed the implementation of recovery actions and the science of red wolf conservation related to species taxonomy and historic range, population viability, and human dimensions.
+The team—comprised of representatives from federal and state agencies, university scientists, species experts, representatives from non-governmental organizations, county officials, and private landowners—reviewed the implementation of recovery actions and the science of red wolf conservation related to species taxonomy and historical range, population viability, and human dimensions.

 ## How did the Service select the red wolf recovery team members?